tonesf/fifa-world-cup-widget/README.md

 # ⚽ World Cup 2026 — iOS Widget + Day Browser

-A beautiful, live-updating **Scriptable widget** for the 2026 FIFA World Cup.
+A live-updating **Scriptable widget** for the 2026 FIFA World Cup.
 See today's scores and kickoff times right on your iPhone Home Screen, and tap to open a full interactive day browser with swipe navigation.

 **Works anywhere in the world** — all 104 games automatically display in your local timezone.